johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Creating a good explanation is hard not because of what anyone has decided but because there is an objective reality that does not meet anyone's prior expectations.

-- Once lecagy of empiricsm that continues to cause confusion and bad philosophy is the idea that it is possbile to split a scientific theory into predictive rules of thumb and assertions about reality (or "interpretations") on the other.
-This doesnt make sense as with out an explanation it is impossible to know when and where the rule of thumb applies.
+- Once legacy of empiricism that continues to cause confusion and bad philosophy is the idea that it is possible to split a scientific theory into predictive rules of thumb and assertions about reality (or "interpretations") on the other.
+This doesn't make sense as with out an explanation it is impossible to know when and where the rule of thumb applies.

 - All scientific measurements use chains of proxies, each link in the chain is an additional potential source of error.
 We can avoid fooling ourselves only by criticizing each step in chain, which is only possible if there is an explanatory theory behind each proxy.
-One can claim to have measured something only when there is an explanatory thoery of how and why the measurement procedure should reveal its value and with what accuracy.
+One can claim to have measured something only when there is an explanatory theory of how and why the measurement procedure should reveal its value and with what accuracy.

 - Bad philosophy can be countered by progress, much more easily than by good philosophy.
 People want to understand the world.
 Progress makes bad philosophy harder to believe.
 Its not refutation by logic or experience, but by explanation.